Summary

 {FALSE;FALSE;FALSE;FALSE;FALSE;TRUE;FALSE}

-which act as a "filter' to restrict output to items that occur just once in the source data.
+This array acts as a "filter' to restrict output to items that occur just once in the source data.

 UNIQUE function in Excel 365